 Here is a list of potential signs of neglect:

 - Untreated medical problems.

-- Not aware of children’s proper clothing, not providing sweater or jacket when it is cold, not giving umbrella or raincoat when it is raining, and other similar instances.
+- Not aware of children’s proper clothing, not providing a sweater or jacket when it is cold, not giving an umbrella or raincoat when it is raining, and other similar instances.

 - Poor hygiene.
-Allowing children to be dirty, untrimmed fingernails, skin infections are just some of it.
+Allowing children to be dirty, untrimmed fingernails, skin infections are just some of them.

 - Expanded stomach because of malnutrition.